SageData is based in Ottawa, Ontario, Canada

 NFC, or Near Field Communication, is a subset of RFID.
-It is similar to HF RFID, and is characterised by simple tags with very short range, typically half an inch.
+It is similar to HF RFID, and is characterized by simple tags with very short range, typically half an inch.
 Asset Management systems in the past typically used barcode technology to provide a unique identification that could be machine read, enabling a physical item to be quickly and accurately identified.
 NFC technology can replace the barcodes in such a system, provided that an NFC enabled reader is used to conduct audits and track moves.

 .. click for information on specific asset management systems